JasperFe/jpggps2kml/README.txt

 source directories at fmt_files/gpx.fmt.
 This argument is best set in a configuration file.

-The --gpx argument is optional and defaults to '.' (current directory) if not specified.
-For the makegpx command, --gpx specifies the output directory to hold new GPX files.
-It avoid unexpected overwrites, it should normally be set as an absolute path in the configuration file.
+The --out argument is required and specifies the path to the output GPX file.

 The --replace argument if True instructs makegpx to replace existing gpx files if new files are generated.
 Otherwise, the old file will be retained